coreos/docs/os/quickstart.md

 In order to get the discovery token, visit [https://discovery.etcd.io/new](https://discovery.etcd.io/new) and you will receive a URL including your token.
 Paste the whole thing into your cloud-config file.

-`etcdctl` is a command line interface to etcd that is preinstalled on CoreOS.
+`etcdctl` is a command line interface to etcd that is preinstalled on Container Linux.
 To set and retrieve a key from etcd you can use the following examples:

 Set a key `message` with value `Hello world`: